 - Stearyl / Stearate

 TIP: A super tool is the CodeCheck App.
-By scanning the barcode, you can quickly find out which ingredients are harmful to the environment and which are not.
-It will also show you if an item contains palm oil.
-How to get and use the CodeCheck app, you will learn in the article CodeCheck App - Exposing questionable products.
+By scanning the barcode, you can quickly find out which ingredients are questionable and harmful to the environment and which are not.
+It also shows you if an item contains palm oil.
+You can find out how to get and use the CodeCheck app in the article CodeCheck App - Exposing questionable products.

 Also check out this emotional video: